portsmouth/snelly/docs/API.md

 <a name="new_Renderer_new"></a>

 ### new Renderer()
 Interface to the renderer.
-The rendering modes available are:	- 'pt': pathtracer (uni-directional)	- 'ao': ambient occlusion, colored via [Surface](#Surface) material diffuse albedo modulated by the `SURFACE_DIFFUSE_REFLECTANCE` shader function  - 'normals': view normal at first hit as a color	- 'brdf':    view spectral brdf at first hit  - 'diffuse': view first hit [Surface](#Surface) material diffuse albedo, modulated by the `SURFACE_DIFFUSE_REFLECTANCE` shader function
+The rendering modes available are: - 'pt': pathtracer (uni-directional) - 'ao': ambient occlusion, colored via [Surface](#Surface) material diffuse albedo modulated by the `SURFACE_DIFFUSE_REFLECTANCE` shader function - 'normals': view normal at first hit as a color - 'diffuse': view first hit [Surface](#Surface) material diffuse albedo, modulated by the `SURFACE_DIFFUSE_REFLECTANCE` shader function

 <a name="Renderer+reset"></a>